 Address: 1549 El Prado, Balboa Park, San Diego, California, 92101

 The Balboa Park Visitors Center is a program of the non-profit Balboa Park Central (a public benefit 501(c)3 corporation).

 Inside the Visitors Center, find a charming gift shop with a variety of gifts, handmade creations by Park artists, Balboa Park logo-ware, books, videos, CDs, and more.
 The Visitors Center also runs the BalboaPark.org gift shop carrying books, maps and guides to help you prepare for your upcoming visit, as well as souvenirs to remember a recent trip.

-The nonprofit Balboa Park Central operates the Visitors Center.
-In addition to the Visitors Center, this nonprofit promotes Balboa Park through its parkwide programs: Balboa Park Marketing, Passport to Balboa Park and the web site, BalboaPark.org.
-Balboa Park Central is also responsible for the National Historic Landmark House of Hospitality building that houses the Balboa Park Visitors Center, a police storefront, offices of cultural and educational organizations, and The Prado Restaurant at Balboa Park.
+The nonprofit Balboa Park Conservancy operates the Visitors Center.
+In addition to the Visitors Center, this nonprofit promotes Balboa Park through its parkwide programs: Balboa Park Marketing, and the website, BalboaPark.org.
+Balboa Park Conservancy is also responsible for the National Historic Landmark House of Hospitality building that houses the Balboa Park Visitors Center, a police storefront, offices of cultural and educational organizations, and The Prado Restaurant at Balboa Park.

 Most of the cultural attractions in Balboa Park are independently managed non-profit organizations.
 The admission prices vary by institution-with museum and performing arts memberships offering a chance to support these San Diego cultural treasures as well as gain special admission to them.
 Admittance to the Park itself is free, as is the Botanical Building and most of the gardens.

 As a public service, Park organizations offer free admission on a rotating basis on the first four Tuesdays of the month to San Diego City & County residents, active military & their families.